-CHENGLIANG CHAI, Computer Science and Technology, Beijing Institute of Technology, Beijing, China KAISEN JIN, Computer Science and Technology, Beijing Institute of Technology, Beijing, China NAN TANG, Computer Scisence and Technology, HKUST (GZ), Guangzhou, China JU FAN, Renmin University of China, Beijing, China DONGJING MIAO, Faculty of Computing, Harbin Institute of Technology, Harbin, China JIAYI WANG, Computer Secience and Technology, Tsinghua University, Beijing, China YUYU LUO, HKUST(GZ), Guangzhou, China GUOLIANG LI, Computer Science, Tsinghua University, Beijing, China YE YUAN, Beijing Institute of Technology, Beijing, China GUOREN WANG, School of Computer Science and Technology, Beijing Institute of Technology, Beijing, China
+CHENGLIANG CHAI, Beijing Institute of Technology, China JIABIN LIU, Beijing Institute of Technology, China NAN TANG, QCRI / HKUST (GZ), Qatar / China JU FAN, Renmin University of China, China DONGJING MIAO, Harbin Institute of Technology, China JIAYI WANG, Tsinghua University, China YUYU LUO, Tsinghua University, China GUOLIANG LI^{}, Tsinghua University, China

 Given a dataset with incomplete data (e.g., missing values), training a machine learning model over the incomplete data requires two steps.
 First, it requires a data-effective step that cleans the data in order to improve the data quality (and the model quality on the cleaned data).
-Second, it requires a data-efficient step that selects a core subset of the data (called coreset)
+Second, it requires a data-efficient step that selects a core subset of the data (called coreset) such that the trained models on the entire data and the coreset have similar model quality, in order to improve the training efficiency.
+The first-data-effective-then-data-efficient methods are too costly, because they are expensive to clean the whole data; while the first-data-effective methods have low model quality, because they cannot select high-quality coreset for incomplete data.